Fashion Designer Mossimo Giannulli and Wife Accused of Paying Bribes to Get Daughters Into USC

 The indictment, which covers activity that started in 2011, included accusations of bribes to get students into Yale University, Stanford University, the University of California, Los Angeles, and Georgetown University.
 Sometimes bribes were paid to test-takers to help students cheat on entrance exams or to test givers who gave students answers to the tests or even corrected their incorrect answers afterward, court files revealed.

 Among those named in the bribery scandal were Giannulli and his actress/wife, Lori Loughlin, charged with conspiracy to commit mail fraud and honest services mail fraud.
 Giannulli was arrested at his home and taken into custody on March 12, said a spokesman from the U.S. attorney's office.
+He later appeared before a federal magistrate where he was ordered to appear in federal court in Boston on March 29.
+He was ordered released on $1 million bail.

+Loughlin, who was out of town when her husband was arrested, turned herself in on Wednesday, March 13, and appeared before a federal magistrate.
+She also was released on $1 million bail.

-He and his wife are accused of paying $500,000 to get their two daughters – Isabella Rose and Olivia Jade – into the University of Southern California by being designated as recruits to the USC crew team even though they did not participate in crew, court documents said.
+Giannulli and his wife are accused of paying $500,000 to get their two daughters – Isabella Rose and Olivia Jade – into the University of Southern California by being designated as recruits to the USC crew team even though they did not participate in crew, court documents said.

 In e-mails sent back and forth in 2016 between Giannulli and a person identified only as a “cooperating witness,” Giannulli wrote: “We just met with [our older daughter’s] college counselor this a.m.
 I’d like to maybe sit with you after your session with the girls as I have some concerns and want to fully understand the game plan and make sure we have a roadmap for success as it related to [our daughter] and getting her into a school other than ASU [Arizona State University]!”